kuprel/min-dalle/README.md

 ### Python

-To load a model once and generate multiple times, first initialize `MinDalle`.
+Load the model parameters once and reuse the model to generate multiple images.

 ```python
 from min_dalle import MinDalle